Mathematics: Reality

 The connection between mathematics and material reality has led to philosophical debates since at least the time of Pythagoras.
 The ancient philosopher Plato argued that abstractions that reflect material reality have themselves a reality that exists outside space and time.
 As a result, the philosophical view that mathematical objects somehow exist on their own in abstraction is often referred to as Platonism.
 Independently of their possible philosophical opinions, modern mathematicians may be generally considered as Platonists, since they think of and talk of their objects of study as real objects.

-Armand Borel summarized this view of mathematics reality as follows, and provided quotations of G. H. Hardy, Charles Hermite, Henri Poincaré and Albert Einstein that support his views.
+Armand Borel summarized this view of mathematical reality as follows, and provided quotations of G. H. Hardy, Charles Hermite, Henri Poincaré and Albert Einstein that support his views.

 Something becomes objective (as opposed to "subjective") as soon as we are convinced that it exists in the minds of others in the same form as it does in ours and that we can think about it and discuss it together.
 Because the language of mathematics is so precise, it is ideally suited to defining concepts for which such a consensus exists.
 In my opinion, that is sufficient to provide us with a feeling of an objective existence, of a reality of mathematics ...

 Nevertheless, Platonism and the concurrent views on abstraction do not explain the unreasonable effectiveness of mathematics (as Platonism assumes mathematics exists independently, but does not explain why it matches reality).